collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ```

 <!--
+If you are working from within a shared repository, that is your origin.
+If you are working from within a forked repo, you need to update the fork, but ideally, without deleting it.

 This associates the name origin with the <remote-url>
 You should see the URL for your fork as origin, and the URL for the original repository as upstream.
 -->